gearglow/ReptiliaWithATwist/The List.md

 "And yet here _I_ am, being forced to compete anyway," she retorted.
 "You would've had to rework things regardless."

 "The girl has a point," Karkaroff said.
-"Perhaps ve could add some new tasks, as well.
+"Perhaps ve could add some new tasks, as vell.
 Nothing so arduous as all that to organize," he temporalized.
 "A simple duel."

 "I like zis," Maxime said.
 "Make it _two_ duels -- one wanded, one without.
 Zat leaves just one more task to add."